progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--You’ve decided that you’re going to work on issue #53 in whatever issue-tracking system your company uses.
 To be clear, Git isn’t tied into any particular issue-tracking system; but because issue #53 is a focused topic that you want to work on, you’ll create a new branch in which to work.
 To create a branch and switch to it at the same time, you can run the `git checkout` command with the `-b` switch:-->

-Du hast dich dafür entschieden an dem Issue #53, des Issue-Trackers XY, zu arbeiten.
+Du hast Dich dafür entschieden an dem Issue #53, des Issue-Trackers XY, zu arbeiten.
 Um eines klarzustellen, Git ist an kein Issue-Tracking-System gebunden.
 Da der Issue #53 allerdings ein Schwerpunktthema betrifft, wirst Du einen neuen Branch erstellen um daran zu arbeiten.
 Um in einem Arbeitsschritt einen neuen Branch zu erstellen und zu aktivieren kannst Du das Kommando `git checkout` mit der Option `-b` verwenden:

 	$ git checkout -b iss53
 	Switched to a new branch "iss53"